tieincred/Company-Data-Scrapper/README.md

      These are the username of company you want to search about in different platforms.

- 3. Open the terminal in the Pycharm/Vscode and run the following command:
+ 3. Open the terminal in the Pycharm/Vscode and run the following command (Opening terminal in pycharm is portrayed in image in the bottom):

     `pip install -r requirements.txt`